Small Electrical Collections

 We are unable to collect items larger than 35cm x 40cm as they won’t fit into the storage cages on our collection vehicles.
 For any larger items you wish to be collected please visit our Bulky Waste Collection page.

-Electrical items can also be recycled at your local Household Waste Recycling Site
+Electrical items can also be recycled at your local Recycling Centre

 Recycling Locator Tool